 Surveillance challenges both computer privacy as well as software privacy, which is becoming progressively invasive; thanks to the increasing Government eavesdropping which is becoming far more localized and in turn causing internet privacy issues.
 Rather than blaming Clinton for wiretapping laws, Bush for mass surveillance, and Obama for intelligence expansion, accept the fact that perfect security is just an illusion and take responsibility for your online computer privacy and software privacy.
 The best way to take care of internet privacy issues is to take your computer privacy into your own hands.
 Get the best privacy software so you can give yourself the best computer privacy and software privacy to help with your internet privacy issues.

 Some professionals like journalists, government workers, and activists – face far more complex threats than citizens like me and you, we only worry about tech companies tracking us to serve up the best ads, or government bulk data collection.
 But everyone needs to follow a privacy decorum in varying degrees.

 Would you mind if most of the apps and services in your PDA start recording your digital footprints?
 Everybody would.
 That’s why we need data security and privacy, so we can get over our internet privacy issues and be safe with our computer privacy and software privacy.

 Did you notice I have used two seemingly inter-related words – Privacy and Security – in different contexts, do you WHY?
-Because they are not the same, though they seem, sound and many at times used in a similar fashion.
+Because they are not the same, though they seem, sound, and many at times used in a similar fashion.

 To clear your understanding, here’s the difference between the two differentiated concepts.